Davao Region: Demographics

 Davao Region is the most populous region in Mindanao and the 7th most populous in the country, with a total of 5,243,536 inhabitants in 2020.
 Davao City, its regional capital, is also the largest city in Mindanao, with an area of 2,444 km2, the largest in the country and one of the largest in the world, and has 1,632,991 inhabitants in 2015, making it the third most populous city in the country and the most populous city proper in the entire Visayas-Mindanao region.
 Davao Metropolitan Area, the primary economic and urban build-up area in the region, is also the most populous in the island and the third most populous in the country, with about 2,274,913 inhabitants in that year.

-Most of the region's inhabitants speak Cebuano.
-Filipino and English are also spoken and widely used in schools, businesses, commerce, and industry.
+Most of the region's inhabitants speak Cebuano. are also spoken and widely used in schools, businesses, commerce, and industry.
 In the Davao City Metro Area, a linguistic phenomenon has developed whereby locals have either shifted to Filipino or significantly mix Filipino terms and grammar into their Cebuano speech.
 Minority indigenous groups of the region speak their own languages as well.

 Chinese immigrants are widespread in the region, with a considerable population based in Davao City.
 Davao Chinatown is one of the two defined Chinatowns in the Philippines, alongside Binondo in Manila.
 A considerable population of Japanese are also found in the region, most of them also located in Davao City.
 Before World War II, Davao was and still is heavily populated by Japanese immigrants and their descendants, with Davao City being touted at one point in its history as the Little Tokyo of the Philippines.